asyncapi/generator/docs/template.md

 Each rendering engine has its own process and unique set of features.
 Hence, your choice of render engine greatly affects how you write a Template.
 Even though you are free to use the render engine of your choice, AsyncAPI recommends you to use React render engine for your projects.

+> AsyncAPI [React SDK](https://github.com/asyncapi/generator-react-sdk) is a set of components/functions to use React as render engine in the Generator.